-If x and y are actions then
+• If x and y are actions then

-$$(x \rightarrow P \mid y \rightarrow Q)$$
+$(x \to P \mid y \to Q)$

 describes a process which initially engages in either of the actions x or y.
 After the first action has occurred, the subsequent behavior is described by P if the first action was x and Q if the first action was y.